-Arima Onsen is a small town, and all the attractions are within walking distance of each other.
+Arima Onsen is a small town where all the attractions are within walking distance.

 Goshobo